Updated October 20, 2020

-Which Asian Countries Will Reopen Borders in Summer 2020?
+Which Asian Countries Will Reopen Borders in 2020?

 Coronavirus has forced everyone to freeze their travel plans and wait until we can book flights and hotels again.
 But if the situation in Europe is covered in detail by our recent blog post, what about the East?
 Visafoto has collected the latest data.

-The travel restrictions for all foreign nationals, with very few exceptions, were extended until at least August 31.
+The travel restrictions for all foreign nationals, with very few exceptions, were extended until further notice.

 Malaysian Health Minister Dr Noor Hisham Abdullah said opening the borders is the last thing the country will do.